recursecenter/proxy/README.markdown

   ami: ami-0a313d6098716f372 # Ubuntu 18.04.2 for us-east-1
   instance_type: m3.medium
   instance_count: 2
-  key_name: Zach # you must upload your public key and give it a name on the EC2 dashboard
+  key_name: Dave # you must upload your public key and give it a name on the EC2 dashboard
   security_group: proxy # Used for instances.
 Should have ports 22 and 443 open.
 env:
   PROXY_ENV: production